-Having found prayer in this context constitutional, the Court turned its attention to several specific objections Chambers raised to the Nebraska practice: (1) that a clergyman from the same denomination had been used, without exception, for the past 16 years; (2) that the chaplain was paid with public monies; and (3) that the prayers being offered were in the "Judeo-Christian tradition."
+Having found prayer in this context constitutional, the Court turned its attention to several specific objections Chambers raised to the Nebraska practice: (1) that a clergyman from the same denomination had been used, without exception, for the past being offered were in the "Judeo-Christian tradition."
 Id. at 793.
 The Supreme Court rejected each of these objections.